Exeter Chiefs Foundation

 Headed up by chairman Tony Rowe OBE and fellow trustees Marc Astley, David Bird, Keiron Northcott, Alan Quantick and celebrity chef Michael Caines MBE, they have help to oversee the fundraising exploits of countless people locally.

-From match-day collections at Exeter Chiefs Rugby Club through to Big Walks, Cycle Challenges, Charity Dinners and varying events devised by members of the Foundation XV, it has resulted in the £1m milestone being reached.
+From match-day collections on Exeter Chiefs match-days through to Big Walks, Cycle Challenges, Charity Dinners and varying events devised by members of the Foundation XV, it has resulted in the £1m milestone being reached.

 Not that the hard work stops here – already plans are afoot to target doubling this figure with even more fundraising exploits – all of which will continue to help the many charities and organisations in and around Exeter.